rokath/trice/docs/TriceUserManual.md

   * Create file with raw log data: `JLinkRTTLogger.exe -Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 triceRaw.log`
     * It is possible to evaluate this file offline: `trice l -p FILE -args triceRaw.log`
     * ![./ref/TriceFILE.PNG](./ref/TriceFILE.PNG)
-  * No need to restart the **trice** tool after changed firmware download.
+  * No need to restart the Trice tool after changed firmware download.
 * **MINUS:**
-  * Logs in a file, so the **trice** tool needs to read from that file.
+  * Logs in a file, so the Trice tool needs to read from that file.
   * Maybe cannot write in a file as background process on Darwin.
-* The **trice** tool can watch the output file and display the *Trices*: `trice log -port JLINK -args "-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0"
+* The Trice tool can watch the output file and display the *Trices*: `trice log -port JLINK -args "-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0"
 ![./ref/JlinkLoggerTrice.PNG](./ref/JlinkLoggerTrice.PNG)

 ####  33.3.3. <a id='jlinkrttclient.exe'></a>JLinkRTTClient.exe

 * `JLinkRTTClient.exe` can be used for simple text transmitting to the target, it also displays strings from target coming over channel 0.
-It is not used by the **trice** tool.
+It is not used by the Trice tool.
   * **PLUS:**
     * Target stimulation with proprietary protocol over RTT down-channel 0 possible.
   * **MINUS:**